mikemuponda/Q-Learning-FourRooms/README.md

 #about the project
-The project is an implementation of Reincofecement Learning to teach RL ageants how to pick up packages in a 13*13 gridworld using Q-learning Algorithm.
+The project is an implementation of Reinforcement Learning to teach RL ageants how to pick up packages in a 13*13 gridworld using Q-learning Algorithm.
 The agent will pick up the packages from the environment based on 3 main scenarios which are :

 1) Simple Package Collection (Scenario1.py)